 From a catered-to life, he’s downsized to another slob hanging out and killing time on the golf course, poker in the clubhouse afterwards.
 The only thing that grew for him was his gut, beer all day and eating like you’re still training can do that.
 Les spends his days pouting and angry.

 Katya is in the passer seat, Katja is driving a panel van.
-No side or rear windows, beside passenger and driver, rear door only.
+No side or rear windows, rear door only.

 “Drive to the refocusing site, we will see if things are in order.
 Surveillance says Fontaine is on the course, then he will play cards, usually leaves between six thirty and seven.
 After we see the site, we will go to the country club, put a tracker on his car and release the Surveillance team.
 Someplace between the club and his home, we dart him.”

 “Good, and good for Janah to send us tranquilizer.
 Fontaine ees beeg person and we are not allowed to just shoot him.
 I do not know why, Janah haf rules so we anyway follow, but he ees person who should be dead.”

 “You know why.
 Janah told us the policy was in place before she became head of the Society, she supports it for a good reason.
 If they start killing people, the network of contacts will pull back, the Society cannot function without contacts.
 Agencies, social workers, doctors who feed in the cases do not have the stomach for assassination.”

 Katja, “Refocusing site is down this block someplace.”

 So it is, a ramshackle former house bereft of neighbors.
 They could deal with Les on the front stretch of dirt and nobody would know.
 Front door is locked, back open.
 Inside Katya flicks a light switch, power’s on, Katja turns the faucet in the tiny kitchen, water runs.

 “Good enough, single chair with arms, picture wire for restraint, bag for his head.
 Let’s go find him.”